-In "Green Revolution" era in India, efforts were made to enhance productivity of certain crops but the new challenge is the efficient resource use and conservation to ensure that earlier gains can be sustained and further enhanced to meet emerging challenges and needs.
-CA has emerged as a new way forward to achieve the goals of sustainable agriculture in response to resource conservation challenges.
-This will call for developing new strategies and promotion of new technologies to enhance production, productivity and formulation of long-term programmes.
+In "Green Revolution" era in India efforts were to enhance productivity of certain crops but the new challenge is efficient resource use and conservation to ensure that earlier gains can be sustained and further enhanced to emerging challenges and needs.
+CA has emerged as a new way forward to achieve the goals of sustainable Agriculture in response to resource conservation challenges.
+This will call for developing new strategies and promotion of new technologies to enhance production, productivity and formulation of long-term perspective.

-Some of the doubts about CA are whether it can applied to small farms, disease problems due to residues left in the field, application only to grain crops or other crops and whether it is applicable to all type of soils and works in certain climates.

-CA can be applied to all farm sizes, there are no disease problems and it will depend on the crop rotation system being followed.
-It can be used in a wide range of crops such as sugarcane, potatoes, pigeon pea, cotton, potato, fruits and vine.
+Some of the doubts about CA are whether it can applied to small farms, disease problems due to residues left in the field, application only to grain crops or other crops and whether applicable to all type of soils and works in certain climates.
+Well it can be applied to all farm size, there are no disease problem and it will depend upon crop rotations followed.
+It can be used in wide range of other crops such as sugarcane, potatoes, pigeon pea, cotton, potato, fruits and vine.
 It can be practiced in all type of climates and soils.
 The only caution that needs to be taken is to control weeds.

-Rice-wheat systems occupy 12 m. ha. and contribute more than 80 per cent of the total cereal production in the areas which are part of the rice-wheat consortium.
+R-W systems occupy 12 m. ha. and contribute more than 80% of the total cereal production in the RWC countries.
 The continuous production of rice-wheat has resulted in degradation of land, lowering of water table, contamination of water, environmental pollution of air due to burning of straw, excessive fuel usage to run the tractor and engines for performing various farm operations, thus threatening food security in the region and declining factor productivity in many areas.
 Satisfying the demand of growing population, preserving the agricultural natural resource base, and improving livelihoods are huge challenges.

-For accelerating the adoption of these resource conservation technologies (RCT), there is need to expand stakeholders' participation, encourage farmers' testing, use modern knowledge management tools and provide suitable logistic support as adopted by the rice-wheat consortium which has been a success.
+For accelerating the adoption of these Resource Conservation Technologies (RCT), there is need to expand stakeholders participation, encourage farmer testing, use modern knowledge management tools and provide suitable logistic support as adopted by the Ricewheat Consortium and it has been a success.